 Using an Auto Dialer in Real Estate

-Cold calling leads with an auto dialing system allows you to streamline phone time by reducing downtime between calls.
+Cold calling leads with an auto dialing system allow you to streamline phone time by reducing downtime between calls.
 More importantly, though, it also eliminates dialing errors that come with manual dialing.
 You just input your list, work your way through the leads, and then you’re done.
-It can be configured to a single line so you can streamline your calls or set up to serve an entire phone bank.
+It can be configured to a single line so you can streamline your calls or set it up to serve an entire phone bank.
 Suppose you are reaching out to possible motivated sellers.
 In that case, this allows you to work the script with few distractions or side-tasks while getting all the individualized information you need for each call in an easy-to-scan format.

 Types of Dialers

 For individuals who may have to break away from the situation at any time, preview dialers that wait for user input before sending the next call are a great choice.
 Many automated systems can switch this mode on and off, so it’s not usually necessary to consider it as its own investment.
 There are two types of dialers to choose from when it comes to fully automated call queue processing.

 Progressive dialing automation is simple, straightforward, and efficient.
 The system calls the next number immediately after a disconnection, taking your wait times down to the few seconds it usually takes for someone to pick up a phone once it starts ringing.
 The only time you might experience a prolonged delay between calls would be when several phone numbers in a row fail to connect you with anyone, and even then, the system speeds along to the next available number as quickly as it can.